API Error Codes

 403 Request Blocked

-Our WAF may block your request if the payload is flagged as potentially malicious or malformed.
+Our WAF may block your request and return a 403 status code if your payload is flagged as potentially malicious or malformed.

 - Providing a

-localhostURL in the payload - Providing a body (including a null body) in a GET request
+localhostURL in your payload - Providing a body (including a null body) in a GET request

 507 Insufficient Storage